On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Introduction

-\begin{definition} Let $\Sigma$ be a two-dimensional surface with Riemannian metric, and let $\Omega\subset\Sigma$ be a domain with smooth connected boundary.
-We say that the billiard in $\Omega$ is {\it polynomially integrable,} if the restriction of the billiard flow to a neighborhood in $T\Sigma|_{\overline\Omega}$ of the unit tangent bundle of the boundary has a first integral that is polynomial in the speed $P$ and such that its restriction to the unit speed level hypersurface $\{|P|=1\}$ is non-constant.
-We say that $\Omega$ is {\it analytically integrable,} if there exists an $\var>0$ such that there exists a first integral in a neighborhood in $T\Sigma|_{\overline\Omega}$ of the zero section of the tangent bundle to the boundary that is analytic in $P$ for $|P|<\var$ and that is not a function of just one variable $|P|$. \end{definition}
+\begin{definition} Let $\Sigma$ be a two-dimensional surface with Riemannian metric, and let $\Omega\subset\Sigma$ be a domain with piecewise smooth boundary.
+We say that the billiard in $\Omega$ is {\it polynomially integrable,} if its flow has a first integral on $T\Sigma|_{\Omega}$ that is a polynomial in the velocity $P$ and whose restriction to the hypersurface $\{|P|=1\}$ is non-constant. \end{definition}

-The {\bf Algebraic Birkhoff Conjecture} states that {\it if a convex planar billiard with smooth boundary is polynomially integrable, then its boundary is a conic.}
+\begin{definition} Let $\Sigma$ be as above, and let $\Omega\subset\Sigma$ be a domain with piecewise smooth boundary.
+We say that $\Omega$ is {\it analytically integrable,} if there exists a first integral analytic in $P$ on a neighborhood in $T\Sigma|_{\Omega}$ of the zero section of the tangent bundle $T\Sigma|_{\Omega}$ that is not a function of just the modulus $|P|$.
+In addition, it is required that there exists a $r>0$ such that the integral is defined for all $(Q,P)$ with $Q\in\Omega$ and $|P|\leq r$ and its Taylor series in $P$ converges uniformly in the above $(Q,P)$. \end{definition}

+Note that all the integrals under question, which are defined over an open domain $\Omega$, should be invariant under the geodesic flow in $\Omega$ and under the reflections from its boundary.